 On December 28th, Capt.
 Brewster again declined assistance and told the station crew that he was going to sell the vessel to wreckers.
 On Jan.
 2, he informed the lighthouse keeper that he could find no one to buy the wreck.
 On the following day the life-saving crew arrived to assist him in stripping the ship, and the vessel was a total loss.
 The unfortunate elderly captain returned to Maine penniless, seeking farm employment.

 The marooned ship became an instant attraction, but less than a year later she was buried to the deck.
 After a year only upper sections of the frame were visible.
-The ship had not moved since it is well-anchored in the sand, and in the summer of 2003 and 2004 the skeleton of the ship could be seen offshore at very low tides.
+The ship had not moved since it is well-anchored in the sand, and in the skeleton of the ship can often be seen offshore at very low tides.
 The sands of Crane Beach are slowly moving toward the mainland.

 It has been determined by measurements that the wreck that emerged in 2004 is the Ada K. Damon.
 It bears a resemblance to an older ship skeleton that Charles Wendell Townsend photographed in Sand Dunes and Salt Marsh, and the then-recent wreck of the Ada K. Damon.
 The stern or bow of another ship, possibly the Edward S. Evelyth, lies nearby at the water’s edge, covered with green moss.
-At very low tide, I have been able to wade into the water and observe the faint outline of a ship’s skeleton.
+Once at very low tide, I was able to wade into the water and observe the faint outline of a ship’s skeleton.

 This was not the first tragedy to occur with the Ada K. Damon.
 The Plum Island Life Saving Station recorded the following for March 29 – April 9, 1893: